biostatsPMH/BiostatsUHNplus/README.md

 ### Summary statistics of adverse events nested by participant in cohort, stratified by first attribution

-Uses addendum fake study data.
+Uses addendum simulated study data.
 Interpret summary output and unnested or nested p-value with caution!

 Note that if participants were enrolled in more than cohort (crossover),